michelle-currier/miro-radio-next/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+We are embedding iframes from soundcloud and youtube.

+##todo

+- the backlog for the soundcloud api is not allowing apps right now
+- search with soundcloud api for the archives
+- need to create a new youtube playlist/chanel
+- contact?

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.